 The authors used high resolution imaging by the NIRC2 camera on the Keck telescope to rule out companion stars that could produce a similar lightcurve.
 An intense spectral monitoring campaign of 111 spectra from 5 different instruments in a seven week period let them search for periodic Doppler shifts in the stellar spectrum caused by the mass of another object tugging on the star.
-The mass they calculated from these radial velocities (seen in Figure 3) confirmed that TOI-197.01 is an exoplanet.
+The mass they calculated from these radial velocities (seen in Figure 3) confirmed TOI-197.01 as an exoplanet.

 Modelling stellar properties

 The authors then used stellar evolution and oscillation codes to model the stellar properties.
 The luminosity for the models was calculated by combining the Gaia parallax with photometry from many different catalogues.
 They also input properties from spectral modelling – temperature, surface gravity (log g) and metallicity – and the individual frequencies and large frequency separation from asteroseismology.
 This resulted in two preferred models: i) a lower mass, older star (1.15 Msol, ~6Gyr) or ii) a higher mass, younger star (1.3Msol, ~ 4Gyr).
 An independent constraint on surface gravity from an autocorrelation analysis of the lightcurve favours a higher mass model.
 Thanks to asteroseismology, the final estimates of stellar parameters have small uncertainties: radius (2%), mass (6%), mean density (1%) and age (22%).